justintadlock/breadcrumb-trail/readme.txt

 I appreciate all donations, no matter the size.
 Further development of this plugin is not contingent on donations, but they are always a nice incentive.

-== Installation ==

-1. Upload `breadcrumb-trail` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Add the `breadcrumb_trail()` template tag to your theme.

-More detailed instructions are included in the plugin's `readme.md` file.

 == Frequently Asked Questions ==

 ### Why was this plugin created?